-‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip – Will She Be Back For Season 10?
+‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip, Will She Be Back For Season 10?

 In the closing moments of this past week’s The Real Housewives of Atlanta reunion episode, Porsha Williams dropped a bombshell that left jaws on the floor.
 Williams revealed that fellow housewife Phaedra Parks was the person who told her that Kandi Burress and Todd Tucker had planned to drug Williams and their mutual friend Shamea Morton and take advantage of them sexually.
-Burress was outraged, Parks sat in shock and fans were left in suspense as the episode ended.
+Burress was outraged, Parks sat in shock, and fans were left in suspense as the episode ended.

 .@PhaedraParks was put on the spot about a date rape accusation during the #RHOA reunion: https://t.co/Km48kcRRgh pic.twitter.com/A0vBurApIM